cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/image_distribution.md

 subcategory: ""
 description: |-
   It performs create operation on Software Image Management (SWIM).
   Distributes a software image on a given device.
-Software image must be imported successfully into DNA Center before it can be distributed
+Software image must be imported successfully into Catalyst Center before it can be distributed
 ---